hemantjuyal/DigitalTwin/README.md

    b.
 Robotic Arm Status : Indicates the current operational state of the robotic arm, whether it is active or idle.

    c.
-Robotic Arm Power Consumption : The amount of electrical power consumed by the robotic arm during its operation, measured in watts.
+Robotic Arm Power Consumption : The amount of electrical power consumed by the robotic arm during its operation.

    d.
 Robotic Arm Operating Speed : The speed at which the robotic arm performs its tasks, determining the velocity of its movements.

    e.
-Robotic Arm Load Capacity : The maximum weight or load that the robotic arm is designed to carry or manipulate without exceeding its specified limits.
+Robotic Arm Load Capacity : The current weight or load that the robotic arm is carrying.

 ### 2. Conveyor Belt